 Background and interests

-Dr Sander Zwanenburg is Lecturer in the Department of Information Science at the University of Otago, New Zealand.
+Dr Sander Zwanenburg is a Senior Lecturer in the Department of Information Science at the University of Otago, New Zealand.
 He earned a Bachelor and a Master of Science degree in Economics and Business from the University of Groningen, The Netherlands, and a PhD degree in Management Information Systems from The University of Hong Kong.

-Sander’s research interest lies in three areas.
+Sander's research interest lies in two main areas.